Karlštejn: Architectural description

 The central area of the 60 m high and separately fortified Big Tower, with walls 4 to 7.5 m thick, is the Chapel of the Holy Cross; it has no analogy in concept elsewhere in the world.
 In the safety of the chapel, behind four doors with nineteen locks to each key was guarded independently, the valuable documents of the state archive were kept along with the symbols of the state power – the Imperial Regalia, later the Czech Crown Jewels.

 The Well Tower, being the logistical centerpiece the castle could not function without, was the first part of the castle to be built.
 Miners were brought in from the mining town of Kutná Hora, however, water was not encountered even after the depth of the well was 70 m, well below the level of the nearby Berounka river.
 An underground channel was therefore excavated to bring in water from a nearby stream, yielding a water column of 25 m, sufficient to last for several months.
 The reservoir had to be manually refilled roughly twice a year by opening a floodgate.
 Considering the significant strategic weakness incurred to the castle by the lack of an independent water source, the existence of the underground channel was a state secret known only to the Emperor himself, and the burgrave.
 The only other persons aware of its existence were the miners, who were however allegedly massacred on their way from the castle after the construction, leaving no survivors.

-Trivia

-A miniature replica of the castle was built by a Czech immigrant in Batchelor, Northern Territory, Australia.